 Go to: Poogan's Porch

 Madison, Wisconsin: Graze

 Cheese is what’s for brunch at Madison’s Graze.
 That’s not only because the restaurant is located in the heart of Cheesehead country, but also because the cheese here is sourced from local farmers.
 Start off with the gastropub’s cheese curds made with Hook’s Cheese Company curds that have been coated in a vodka-based batter and flash-fried.
 The vodka helps the outside stay crisp while the curds become gooey.
 Next up, there’s the Breakfast Sandwich with “brick” cheese from Widmer’s.
 Brick is a common cheese in Wisconsin, but the Widmer’s is aged for more punch and flavor — and it’s spreadable.
 The cheese is generously spread on house-baked bread, layered with ham and bacon sourced from Willow Creek and topped with spinach and fried eggs.

 Houston: State of Grace

 Warm and slathered with cream cheese frosting, State of Grace’s sticky-sweet cinnamon rolls lure fans from all around Houston.
 Follow them up with Chef Ford Fry’s flaky ham biscuits with prosciutto-peach jam or Southern-inspired takes on locally sourced seafood.
-Choices include shrimp and grits and a crab omelet with shishito peppers and bearnaise.
+Choices include shrimp and grits and the Crawfish Benedict with bacon and crawfish étouffée, cornbread, poached eggs and Creole hollandaise.
 There are also plenty of local Gulf oysters to round out a Hill Country feast.

 Go to: State of Grace